Promoting Environmentally Conscious Design

 To achieve these goals, Canon has built the LCA Development Management System, which can manage the entire process in an integrated fashion, from product development to information disclosures.
 Using this system, we are pursuing environmentally conscious designs that take into account the entire lifecycle, including energy-efficient products that consume less energy during use and resource-efficient products that are lighter and more compact or feature easy-to-recycle designs.

 Promotion of Smaller, Lighter Products

 In response to the ongoing developments in environmental law and eco-label requirements, we are expanding training related to recycle design.
 It is vitally important that not only environmental control staff but also employees in all departments, including those in product design, understand the importance of environmental compliance.
-In 2013, we began offering a course on product and environmental assurance for developers and designers as part of our in-house web-based training programs.
+Since 2013, we have been offering a course on product and environmental assurance for developers and designers as part of our in-house web-based training programs.

 - *1Reuse and recycling and recovery rates apply to products falling under WEEE Directive Category 3 (IT and Telecommunications Equipment) and Category 4 (Consumer Equipment).